home-assistant/home-assistant.io/source/_integrations/dlna_dms.markdown

 Media source URIs for DLNA DMS look like `media-source://dlna_dms/<source_id>/<media_identifier>`.

-Here `<source_id>` is the a slugified name of the DMS device.
-E.g. "DLNA Server" becomes "dlna_server".
-If multiple DMS devices have the same name, an underscore and unique number will be appended to the end of some of them, e.g. "server", "server_1", "server_2".
+Here `<source_id>` is the slugified name of the DMS device.
+For example, "DLNA Server" becomes "dlna_server".
+If multiple DMS devices have the same name, an underscore and a unique number will be appended to the end of some of them, e.g., "server", "server_1", "server_2".

 The `<media_identifier>` can have one of three forms:

-* `path/to/file` or `/path/to/file`: Slash-separated path through the Content Directory.
+- `path/to/file` or `/path/to/file`: Slash-separated path through the Content Directory.
 This must refer to a unique media item.
-* `:ObjectID`: Colon followed by a server-assigned ID for an object.
+- `:ObjectID`: Colon followed by a server-assigned ID for an object.
-* `?query`: Question mark followed by a query string to search for, see [DLNA ContentDirectory SearchCriteria](http://www.upnp.org/specs/av/UPnP-av-ContentDirectory-v1-Service.pdf) for the syntax.
+- `?query`: Question mark followed by a query string to search for, see [DLNA ContentDirectory SearchCriteria](http://www.upnp.org/specs/av/UPnP-av-ContentDirectory-v1-Service.pdf) for the syntax.
 The first result found will be used.

 URIs generated while browsing will look like the Object ID form above.
 However, all three forms will work with the [media_player.play_media service](integrations/media_player/#service-media_playerplay_media).

 ### Examples